Asymptotic error distributions of the Euler method for continuous-time nonlinear filtering: The Euler method for nonlinear filtering

 \section{The Euler method for nonlinear filtering}

-The goal of this section is to illustrate how Theorems \ref{thm:limittheorem} and \ref{thm:zerolimit2} can be applied to error analysis for the Euler method for continuous-time nonlinear filtering theory.
-We begin with a basic formulation of the problem.
+The goal of this section is to illustrate how Theorem \ref{thm:limittheorem} and \ref{thm:zerolimit2} can be applied to the error analysis for the Euler method for continuous-time nonlinear filtering theory.
+We shall begin with a basic formulation of the problem.